Trump says abortion legislation should be left to states - KESQ

 “Many states will be different,” Trump continued.
 “Many will have a different number of weeks, or some will have more conservative than others, and that’s what they will be.
 At the end of the day, this is all about the will of the people.”

 Trump had previously suggested he could support a 15-week federal ban with exceptions in the cases of incest, rape and when the life of the mother is in danger.
-However, his ultimate decision to punt the politically fraught issue to the states and not back a national ban was swiftly denounced by a major anti-abortion rights organization that said his position did not go far enough.
+However, his ultimate decision to punt the politically fraught issue to the states and not back a national ban was swiftly denounced by a major anti-abortion rights organization, which said his position did not go far enough.

-The former president did not indicate a number of weeks during a pregnancy at which he thought it would be appropriate to ban abortion but reiterated his support for exceptions.
-He previously publicly derided six-week state abortion bans as “terrible,” and acknowledged that the debate over abortion has plagued Republicans at the ballot box since Roe was overturned in 2022.
+The former president did not indicate the number of weeks during a pregnancy at which he thought it would be appropriate to ban abortion but reiterated his support for certain exceptions.
+He previously publicly derided six-week state abortion bans as “terrible” and acknowledged that the debate over the procedure has plagued Republicans at the ballot box since the Supreme Court’s Dobbs decision eliminated federal abortion protections.

-Trump told reporters last week he would be making a “statement” on abortion when pressed about Florida’s six-week abortion ban, which is set to become law after a state Supreme Court ruling.
+Trump told reporters last week that he would be making a “statement” on abortion when pressed about Florida’s six-week abortion ban, which is set to become law after a recent state Supreme Court ruling.

-In a statement following Trump’s announcement on Monday, Marjorie Dannenfelser, the president of Susan B. Anthony Pro-Life America, said her organization was “deeply disappointed” by Trump’s statement.
+Trump’s video Monday garnered immediate backlash from leading anti-abortion group Susan B. Anthony Pro-Life America, which set a 15-week national ban as its standard for Republican candidates in the presidential primary.

-“Saying the issue is ‘back to the states’ cedes the national debate to the Democrats who are working relentlessly to enact legislation mandating abortion throughout all nine months of pregnancy.
-If successful, they will wipe out states’ rights,” she said.
+“We are deeply disappointed in President Trump’s position.
+Unborn children and their mothers deserve national protections and national advocacy from the brutality of the abortion industry.
+The Dobbs decision clearly allows both states and Congress to act,” the group’s president, Marjorie Dannenfelser, said.

 The-CNN-Wire